polterguy/phosphorusfive/README.md

 a username/password to the server, there's not really much you can do, besides checking out the _"Hello World"_ application, and seeing my publicly deployed apps/data.

+If you wish to truly test the system, you can easily setup your own Virtual Private Server with Phosphorus Five pre-installed, with [three simple clicks](https://samples.gaiasoul.com/auto-deployment).
+This gives you a _"free"_ VPS server with Phosporus Five pre-installed, where you can play around with it as much as you wish, including test your own apps, or install any of the apps that comes in the _"Bazar"_ out of the box for free.
+This is probably the easiest and simplest way to test Phosphorus Five, but it'll cost you €49 for 2 weeks ot testing, and it requires you to pay €49 through PayPal.

 ## Yet again, Phosphorus Five is Free Software

 If you're a system developer, and you want to create apps for Phosphorus Five - **You don't need a license** - You can simply use the Open Source version,